Skip to main content

 Mine Monitoring

-It is inevitable that large-scale, cyanide-leach mining will have issues and problems.
+Large-scale mining will inevitably have issues and problems.
 The Buckhorn Mine is no exception.
-Unfortunately, the mining company and regulators have failed to adequately address the illegal discharge of contamination from the mine.
-These contaminants have degraded ground and surface water quality.
+Unfortunately, so far, the mining companies and the regulators have failed to adequately address the illegal discharge of contamination from the mine.
+These pollutants have degraded ground and surface water quality.

 The Buckhorn Mine ceased production in summer 2017.
-The mine has not yet established or maintained a capture zone as required, and the WA Department of Ecology has failed to provide adequate regulatory oversight of the facility.
-OHA seeks increased management actions to reduce contaminant flow from the mine.
-The long-term protection of local ground and surface water must ensure that the water emanating from Buckhorn Mountain is not left contaminated.
+The mine has not yet established or maintained a capture zone as required, and Washington’s Department of Ecology has not provided adequate regulatory oversight of the facility.
+OHA seeks remedial actions to reduce contaminant flow from the mine.
+The long-term protection of local ground and surface water must ensure that the water emanating from Buckhorn Mountain is not contaminated.

 Water Quality